 Figure 5.3 displays the distribution of final ratings for all ratable ELA skills.
-Most ELA academic skills were rated as below grade 3 (n = 12; 24.0%) or at grade 3 (n = 19; 38.0%).
-In other words, the panel decided that more than half of the skills would be commonly demonstrated by students achieving At Target at or before grade 3.
+A majority of ELA academic skills were rated as between below grade 3 through grade 5 (n = 27; 65.9%).
+In other words, the panel decided that more than half of the skills would first be commonly demonstrated by students achieving At Target at or before grade 5.
 When making their ratings, panelists sometimes defined terms in the skills differently, leading to discussion of how they conceptualized the skill before coming to consensus.
-For example, "Accurately record information in a chart" resulted in much discussion about the complexity of what a chart may look like.
-After hearing details of the opportunity (stock clerk), the panelists agreed that the rating should be grade 4.
-Similarly, when deciding on the rating for "Accurately use standard English mechanics and grammar," panelists spent time analyzing where the expectation of accurate use of mechanics and grammar occurs before deciding on grade 9.
+For example, for the statement "Demonstrate comprehension of information presented in a chart," panelists discussed the level of complexity of comprehension, determining that the simplest form does not include drawing conclusions or making inferences, and ultimately rating at Grade 3.
+Similarly, when deciding on the rating for "Accurately use standard English mechanics and grammar," panelists spent time analyzing where the expectation of accurate use of mechanics and grammar occurs before adding in "simple sentences" to the skill statement, and ultimately deciding on grade 9.

-Figure 5.3 Distribution of ELA Skills Across the Lowest Grades in Which a Student At Target Is Likely to Demonstrate the Skill
+Distribution of ELA Skills Across the Lowest Grades in Which a Student At Target Is Likely to First Demonstrate the Skill

 Figure 5.4 shows the distribution of ratings of mathematics skills.
-More than half the mathematics skills were rated at grade 4 (n = 9; 19.6%) or grade 5 (n = 15; 32.6%), and only 4% were associated with high school PLDs.
-Panelists had difficulty with the four skills that involved estimation because estimation is not emphasized on the DLM blueprint (and therefore not mentioned in the PLDs).
-Panelists had varying experiences and opinions on where a student would be able to demonstrate the skill.
+Most skills were rated as first appearing at grade 5 or below (n = 26; 81.3%).
+None were first associated with high school PLDs.
+Panelists had difficulty with rating three of the skills dealing with estimation because estimation is not emphasized on the DLM blueprint (and therefore not mentioned in the PLDs).
 Some panelists viewed estimation as a more difficult skill requiring higher-level mathematics to accomplish, but others described interpretations in which estimation was a simpler skill.
-After discussion, the four skills involving estimation resulted in ratings ranging from grade 3 to grade 6.
+After discussion, the three skills involving estimation resulted in ratings ranging from grade 4 to grade 5.
+Panelists also had difficulty with rating the skills that dealt with the utilization of money and time, through addition, subtraction and division.
+Panelists had differing opinions on which foundational skills were needed in order to complete these PLDs, and had varying opinions on when a student would be able to demonstrate the selected skill.
+Some panelists viewed functions relating to time and money as requiring higher level mathematical concepts to accomplish (e.g. fractions and ratios), but others described interpretations in which these were simpler skills.
+Ultimately ratings ranged from grade 6 to grade 8.